 You can have several content zones within a template like in the illustration below.
 Normally, you will have one or two content zones.
 In this example we got a main content zone (A) and one sidebar content zone (B).
 Top and bottom content zones will often be available here as well depending on how your developer built your site.

 The modules in this example are ‘rich text area’ and ‘newsletter sign up modal’.
 As you can see below, module A (rich text area) is placed in Content Zone A. Module B is placed in Content Zone B.

 From the Agility manager, you can see and control your content zones and modules from the tab ‘content’.
-The blue bars represents the content zones and within every content zone you will see your modules.
-This is the place to edit, add and delete modules.
+The blue bars represent the content zones and within every content zone, you will see your modules.
+This is the place to edit, add, and delete modules.
 Read more about how to edit your content and structure from the Agility manager here.